Scooter Braun is the buzz-worthy entertainment executive who will inspire and impress your audience

-SCOOTER BRAUN is unquestionably one of the entertainment industry’s biggest entrepreneurs and innovators.
+SCOOTER BRAUN is unquestionably one of the entertainment industry’s biggest powerplayers.
 In addition to representing top pop culture icons like Justin Bieber, Ariana Grande, Zac Brown Band, and Karlie Kloss, Braun is the founder of SB Projects, a diversified entertainment and media company with ventures at the intersection of music, film, television, technology, brands, culture, and social good.

-Scooter is truly a titan of the entertainment world, and through his speeches and talks, he helps audiences understand the intricacies of what it takes to succeed in any industry, while chronicling his legendary career.
-Braun is the executive who can leave your audience with actionable advice on success in entrepreneurialism and also draw a crowd to your event.
+Scooter is truly a titan of the entertainment world, and through his speeches and talks, he helps audiences understand what it takes to succeed in any industry.
+Braun is the buzz-worthy executive who will inspire and impress your audience.

 Virtual Programming: Incorporating a mental health component to your program is an important and timely addition.
 Combining it with star power draws a virtual crowd and keeps the discussion upbeat, with substantive storytelling to leave audiences feeling more connected, less alone, and hopeful.